jfeldbrugge/Geometric-Algebra/index.md

 &= \Delta \textbf{f}
 \end{align}$$

-We thus see that geometric calculus simplfies vector calculus in several respects.
+We thus see that geometric calculus simplifies vector calculus in several respects.
 Moreover, these results generalize to the three-dimensional setting, yielding the three-dimensional gradient, divergence, curl, and Laplace operator in terms of the single operator $\nabla$.

-However, more remarkably, it also allows us to differentiate complex-valued functions $f = u + \textbf{i}\ v:\mathbb{C} \to \mathbb{C}$, when identifying the vectors $\textbf{e}_1$ and $\textbf{e}_2$ with the real and imanginary directions,
+However, more remarkably, it also allows us to differentiate complex-valued functions $f = u + \textbf{i}\ v:\mathbb{C} \to \mathbb{C}$, when identifying the vectors $\textbf{e}_1$ and $\textbf{e}_2$ with the real and imaginary directions,

 $$\begin{align}
 \nabla f &= \textbf{e}_1( \partial_1 u + \textbf{i}\ \partial_1 v) + \textbf{e}_2(\partial_2 u + \textbf{i}\ \partial_2 v)\\